flyingmachine/brave-clojure-web/content/writing-macros.md

 We've now covered all the mechanics of writing a macro.
 Pat yourself on the back!
 It's a pretty big deal!

-To close things out, it's finally time to put on our pretending caps and work on that online potion store we talked about at the very beginning of the chapter.
+To close things out, it's finally time to put on your pretending cap and work on that online potion store I talked about at the very beginning of the chapter.

 ## Brews for the Brave and True